chebyshev_polynomial#

 - classmethod from_poly(polynomial, new_coeffs=None)#

-constructs a new polynomial instance based on the properties of an input polynomial
+Create a new polynomial instance based on an existing polynomial.

 - Parameters:

-polynomial (MultivariatePolynomialSingleABC) – input polynomial instance defining the properties to be reused
+polynomial (MultivariatePolynomialSingleABC) – Input polynomial instance defining the properties to be reused (multi-index set and grid).

 - Returns: